marcantonyw/agoraphobia/src/content/agoraphobia.md

 Now we have a concrete goal in mind and a structure we can work with.
 How can you fill those time blocks with where you are now?

-Maybe dinner at a restaurant seems uncomfortable, what could do you do instead to be social for a couple hours on those weeknights?
+Maybe dinner at a restaurant seems uncomfortable, what could you do instead to be social for a couple hours on those weeknights?
 This is not exposure, this is just filling our time in an enjoyable way - intentionally adding some balance back in where we can.

 Could you go to a friends house?
 Invite one over?
 Go to a cafe?
 Facetime someone?
 Get on whatever version of chatroulette exists nowadays?
 Whatever you can do where you are, do that.

-Your active block could be a backyard work out, or a nearby gym, or a drop-in fitness class, or maybe you're fine to go straight to that class you've been wanting to try but have been hesitant to.
+Your active block could be a backyard work out, a nearby gym, a drop-in fitness class, or maybe you're willing to go straight to that class you've been wanting to try but have been hesitant to.

 Nature/Adventure block could be a walk through the neighborhood, maybe down a different path than usual.
 Or the same path in the opposite direction.
 Just introduce some novelty and get some fresh air.

 You get the point.
 Fill your time & get as close as you can to your goal lifestyle while still enjoying it.
-Deliberate exposure comes later - just spend your time well for now.
+Deliberate exposure comes later - just enjoy yourself a bit more now.

+Here's why I think this is a good place to start:

+**Your mind is on the goal, not on anxiety.** With fear ladders and exposure hierarchies, the thing you're actually doing is kind of a side note, the main focus is the level of anxiety you expect to experience there.
+If a level 4 exposure is dinner with a friend, the dinner itself is almost an afterthought, it's still all about feelings.

+With the calendar exercise, it's the other way around.
+The main focus is the thing you're doing, the anxiety/limitation is a side note.

+**You get quality of life improvements without needing to progress.** Spending time deliberately is just good to do, for everyone.
+You end up living a more balanced life and spend time doing things based on values and goals, not feelings.

+**It changes how you make plans in an important way.** If you have nothing scheduled, you're just gonna do what you feel like doing.
+What else could it be?
+And consulting how you feel before deciding what to do is not a good habit, especially for a recovering agoraphobe.
+We're going for values based actions, not feelings based actions.